Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, according to Ms. Ngan, giving homework to students during Tet is unnecessary, to avoid creating unnecessary stress and pressure.

-Mr. Nguyen Quang Tung, Principal of MVLomonosov Secondary and High School (Hanoi), also said that even in the case of students forgetting part of their knowledge, it is normal for this age group.
+Mr. Nguyen Quang Tung, Principal of MV Lomonosov Secondary and High School (Hanoi), also said that even in the case of students forgetting part of their knowledge, it is normal for this age group.
 If they forget, teachers can completely support them again after Tet.
 Most of the time, teachers spend a small amount of time to restart students' learning according to the established learning schedule.

-“From an adult perspective, during the holidays, none of us want our agency to assign us any additional work, so that we can have a complete holiday.
+“From an adult perspective, during the holidays, none of us want our offices to assign us any additional work, so that we can have a complete holiday.
 The same goes for students, they should have a proper holiday,” said Mr. Tung.

 "Let students have a proper Tet holiday!"